 It’s proven effective.
 The organizing principles of the Matrix have been developed and modified over a 20 year period, using data from the treatment experience of 6,000 cocaine and 2,500 methamphetamine addicts.
 The Matrix Model works because it creates explicit structure and expectations from the group.
 Therapists establish a positive, collaborative relationship with each client while teaching them cognitive-behavioral concepts.

-Reinforcing the Recovery Lifestyle
+Matrix Model of Treatment Reinforces the Recovery Lifestyle

 Therapists also positively reinforce good behavior changes, while providing corrective feedback when necessary.
 The Matrix Model introduces and encourages self-help participation so eventually clients successfully adopt a lifestyle of recovery.
 Finally, most programs use urinalysis to monitor drug use and take the issue of use off the table.